-General and administrative expenses in the first quarter of fiscal 2016 increased as compared to the same period one year ago primarily due to increases in information technology and personnel expenses.
+General and administrative expenses in the second quarter of fiscal 2016 increased as compared to the same period one year ago primarily due to increases in information technology and personnel expenses, partially offset by decreases in professional fees.

 Product design and development expenses consist primarily of salaries, other employee-related costs, facilities cost and equipment-related costs and supplies.
 Product development investments in the near term are focused on developing video technology with a range of pixel pitches for outdoor applications using LED surface mount technology, which offers improved performance at a lower cost point as compared to our current offerings.
 In addition, we continue to focus on various other products to standardize display components and control systems for both single site and network displays.